-We draw attention to Note 2.3 in the financial statements, which indicates that the Company incurred a net loss of S\$781,505 for the financial year ended 31 March 2022 and recorded a cash outflow from operating activities of S\$329,989.
-As of that date, the Company's current liabilities exceeded its current assets by S\$3,653,025.
+We draw attention to Note 2.3 in the financial statements, which indicates that as of that date, the Company's current liabilities exceeded its current assets by \$\$1,086,361 and recorded a negative cash outflow from operating activities of S\$444,001.
 As stated in Note 2.3, these events or conditions, along with other matters as set forth in Note 2.3, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.